 - Improve accessibility

 - Provide a more flexible layout to anticipate future changes

 - Improve wayfinding

 - Improve building systems and energy performance

 - Accommodate expanded programs and offerings

-In order to allow the Library to remain operational, the design and construction will be phased.
-In addition, all new finishes and lighting will be incorporated, creating a new look for the entire library.
+In order to allow the Library to remain operational, the design and construction was phased.
+In addition, all new finishes and lighting were incorporated, creating a new look for the entire library.

 “Libraries are one of LGA’s signature project types because they incorporate so many of our values and beliefs.
 We enjoy working with the community whom will call our project home so we were very honored to be selected for this important project for Kingman.” – Jason Jorjorian, AIA Principal

-The project will be completed in Fall of 2020.
+The project was completed in December of 2020.